MicrosoftDocs/microsoft-salescopilot-docs/articles/buy-step-up-license.md

 # Buy step-up license for Copilot for Sales

-This article guides you through the process of assigning Microsoft Copilot for Sales step-up licenses to existing Copilot for Microsoft 365 licenses.
+This article guides you through the process of assigning Microsoft Copilot for Sales step-up licenses to your existing Copilot for Microsoft 365 licenses so that you get sales-related insights.

 The Copilot for Sales step-up license enables you to upgrade from the Copilot for Microsoft 365 license to the Copilot for Sales license that offers sales related insights and capabilities.